rust-lang/reference/src/procedural-macros.md

 }
 ```

-And then usage on the derive mode on a struct:
+And then usage on the derive macro on a struct:

 ```rust,ignore
 # #![crate_type="proc-macro"]